henryhall897/homelabwiki/public/infrastructure.md

 🔗 See Networking Overview

-4. Orchestration
+## 4. Orchestration

-The control layer responsible for deploying and managing workloads.
+* The control layer responsible for deploying and managing workloads.

-K3s — lightweight Kubernetes distribution optimized for edge nodes
+* K3s — lightweight Kubernetes distribution optimized for edge nodes

-Helm — templated deployments for repeatable, versioned applications
+* Helm — templated deployments for repeatable, versioned applications

-Traefik — ingress routing, HTTPS termination, and load balancing
+* Traefik — ingress routing, HTTPS termination, and load balancing

-Kyverno — policy enforcement and container hardening
+* Kyverno — policy enforcement and container hardening

-🔗 See Orchestration Overview
+🔗 See Orchestration Overview - todo

-5. Storage
+## 5. Storage

-Persistent data management and backup systems ensuring reliability across restarts and node updates.
+* Persistent data management and backup systems ensuring reliability across restarts and node updates.

-Components include:
+* Components include:

-Persistent volumes for databases and applications
+* Persistent volumes for databases and applications

-External storage integration (e.g., NAS, Cloudflare R2)
+* External storage integration (e.g., NAS, Cloudflare R2)

-Automated backup and sync mechanisms (rsync, RClone)
+* Automated backup and sync mechanisms (rsync, RClone)

-🔗 See Storage Overview
+🔗 See Storage Overview - todo

-6. Automation
+## 6. Automation

-Tools and scripts that enable reproducible setup and configuration across the entire homelab.
+* Tools and scripts that enable reproducible setup and configuration across the entire homelab.

-Ansible for provisioning servers, WireGuard peers, and firewall rules
+* Ansible for provisioning servers, WireGuard peers, and firewall rules

-Custom shell orchestrators for app-specific automation (e.g., Factorio, Minecraft)
+* Custom shell orchestrators for app-specific automation (e.g., Factorio, Minecraft)

-Plans for integration with GitHub Actions for CI/CD and updates
+* Plans for integration with GitHub Actions for CI/CD and updates

 🔗 See Automation Overview

-7. Monitoring
+## 7. Monitoring

-The observability layer that tracks system health, performance, and uptime.
+* The observability layer that tracks system health, performance, and uptime.

-Node metrics (CPU, memory, disk usage)
+* Node metrics (CPU, memory, disk usage)

-Centralized logging and alerting
+* Centralized logging and alerting

-Future integration with Prometheus, Grafana, or Loki
+* Future integration with Prometheus, Grafana, or Loki

 🔗 See Monitoring Overview

-Security Considerations
+## Security Considerations

-The infrastructure layer is built around a zero-trust model and enforces:
+* The infrastructure layer is built around a zero-trust model and enforces:

-Non-root operation across all workloads
+* Non-root operation across all workloads

-Read-only root filesystems and seccomp enforcement where possible
+* Read-only root filesystems and seccomp enforcement where possible

-Network isolation via namespaces, subnets, and firewalls
+* Network isolation via namespaces, subnets, and firewalls

-Regular key rotation and access control reviews
+* Regular key rotation and access control reviews

-Each component is designed to operate independently yet securely, forming a defense-in-depth architecture.
+* Each component is designed to operate independently yet securely, forming a defense-in-depth architecture.

-Summary
+## Summary

 The homelab’s infrastructure integrates hardware, networking, orchestration, and automation into a modular, secure, and maintainable platform.
 Every layer — from WireGuard networking to Kubernetes orchestration — is built for transparency, reproducibility, and long-term scalability.

 As new components are added, they can seamlessly extend this foundation without compromising reliability or security.

+---